es-ude/elastic-ai.creator/elasticai/creator/vhdl/system_integrations/README.md

 The skeleton provides a `busy` and a `done` signal that tell whether computation is still running or finished.
 The FPGA GPIO2 is connected to `busy`, the MCU can read that line to find out if computation has finished.

+*IMPORTANT*: We assume that data is read byte by byte using a new read command per byte.
+You need to read each of these bytes two times and can only be sure that the second read produces a valid result.